howanghk/homebridge-ewelink/README.md

 2. Then log in with the new account on another mobile device (you have to keep both accounts connected and with eWeLink on the screen).
 3. Go to your eWeLink, select your Sonoff device and share it with the other account.
 4. A popup should appear on the other mobile device, accept it.
-5. Use the second account as your plugin login (and never use this account on eWeLink anymore to avoid being logged off)
+5. Use the second account as your plugin login (and never use this account on eWeLink anymore to avoid being logged off).
 6. Be happy and never get a "session expired" message again.

-Each account is suitable for the plug-in, just make sure to use each once (one per mobile device / homebridge).
+Each account is suitable for the plug-in, just make sure to use each once (one per mobile device / Homebridge).

 ## Troubleshooting